 Relatively rapid and substantial technological change accompanies the comparatively high economic growth and energy requirements of the Case A scenarios.
-Scenario A1 assumes that this technological change permits the utilisation of large volumes of both conventional and non-conventional oil and gas resources, higher energy efficiency, and mitigation of most environmental impacts.
+Scenario A1 assumes that this technological change permits the utilization of large volumes of both conventional and nonconventional oil and gas resources, higher energy efficiency, and mitigation of most environmental impacts.
 Fossil fuels still account for about 50% of primary energy consumption in the year 2100.
 Scenario A2 is more conservative about technological change and resource availability, the main explanation for why this scenario is more coal intensive.
-Scenario A3 is "technology intensive", but here new renewable energy sources and new nuclear technologies combine to permit the transition to a post-fossil age.
+Scenario A3 is technology intensive, but here new renewable energy sources and new nuclear technologies combine to permit the transition to a post-fossil age.
 By 2100 in Scenario A3, fossil fuels account for 30% of world primary energy consumption; almost all of this is supplied by natural gas.

-The single scenario Case B (Middle Course) is more cautious in respect of economic growth, energy availability and technological change.
-Fossil fuels still account for about 45% of world primary energy consumption in 2100 but unless rather dramatic changes occur to bring in new fossil fuel discoveries or the rapid expansion of non-fossil energy sources then resource scarcities become likely.
+The single scenario Case B (middle course) is more cautious with respect to economic growth, energy availability and technological change.
+Fossil fuels still account for about 45% of world primary energy consumption in 2100, but unless rather dramatic changes occur to bring in new fossil fuel discoveries or the rapid expansion of non-fossil energy sources, resource scarcities become likely.
 Financing and environmental constraints are likely to be particularly severe in this case as more remote and dirty fossil fuel resources need to be exploited and converted to synfuels on a large scale.

-The (Ecologically Driven) Case C scenarios offer the greatest challenges, but also opportunities, as the emphasis shifts to accelerating energy efficiency, encouraging energy conservation wherever appropriate, and promoting new, decentralised and environmentally benign technologies.
+The (ecologically driven) Case C scenarios offer the greatest challenges, but also the greatest opportunities, as the emphasis shifts to accelerating energy efficiency, encouraging energy conservation wherever appropriate, and promoting new, decentralized, and environmentally benign technologies.
 In addition to the vigorous control of local and regional pollutants, a global regime to control the emissions of greenhouse gases is established.
-The goal is to reduce anthropogenic CO2 emission levels to 2 GtC by 2100 (corresponding to one-third their current level).
-This is anticipated to lead to eventual stabilization of atmospheric CO2 concentrations.